INTRODUCTION: TRAP BAR DEADLIFT VS CONVENTIONAL DEADLIFT

 If you notice that your butt is shooting up into the air before the bar leaves the ground, then you need to lower the weight and work on your technique.

 - Try starting with your hips a little higher, and

-The Trap Bar is just one of several compound exercises you should be doing
+By the way, the Trap Bar DL is just one of several compound exercises you should be doing

 FREQUENTLY ASKED QUESTIONS